Cost Agreement and Cost Disclosure in accordance with the Legal Profession Uniform Law (NSW)

 Uniform Rules means Legal Profession Uniform General Rules 2015 (NSW).

-We, we, us, our means ACN 149 196 734 trading as UX Law.
+We, we, us, our mean A.C.N.
+149 196 734 Pty Ltd trading as UX Law.

 You or you mean any person who purchases legal services from us on a fixed fee basis.

-4. Scope and fee
+4 Scope and Fee

-- To the extent of any clear inconsistency between the Quote and these Fixed Fee Terms, the provisions of the Quote prevail.
+4.2 To the extent of any clear inconsistency between the Quote and these Fixed Fee Terms, the provisions of the Quote prevail.

-- Unless the Quote clearly states otherwise, the following conditions apply to any Quote: (a) All Quoted Fees are exclusive of GST.
+4.3 Unless the Quote clearly states otherwise, the following conditions apply to any Quote: (a) All Quoted Fees are exclusive of GST.

 (b) The Quoted Fee stated covers only the initial drafting or reviewing of each Service document, and one round of amendments.
 If further amendments or negotiation is required, we will charge additional fees in accordance with our Hourly Rates.

 (c) The Quoted Fee and Delivery Date stated do not include changes of circumstances or instructions.
 If there is a change of circumstances or

 (d) The Quoted Fee and Delivery Date stated are conditional on you providing us timely and complete instructions, payment, and feedback.
-If you fail to provide instructions, payment or feedback for a significant period of time, we will need to spend additional time following up and reacquainting ourselves with your matter.
+If you fail to provide instructions, payment or feedback promptly, we will need to spend additional time following up and reacquainting ourselves with your matter.
 In such

-(g) Any Services which are not included in the Quote are strictly out of scope and accordingly are not included in the Quoted Fee stated in the Quote.
+(g) Any Services which are not specifically included in the Quote are strictly out of scope and accordingly are not included in the Quoted Fee stated in the Quote.
 If you require any out of scope Services, you must obtain a separate Quote from us in relation to those Services or they will be charged in accordance with our Hourly Rates.

-- Where this Agreement states that we will provide services in accordance with our Hourly Rates, the applicable rates are:
+5.1 Where this Agreement states that we will provide services in accordance with our Hourly Rates, the applicable rates are:

-- You will be proportionately charged for work involving shorter periods less than an hour.
+5.2 You will be proportionately charged for work involving shorter periods less than an hour.
 Our charges are structured in 6-minute units.
 For example, the time charged for a task of up to 6 minutes will be 1 unit and the time charged for a task between 6 and 12 minutes will be 2 units.

-- Our Hourly Rates are reviewed on a regular basis and may change during the course of a matter.
+5.3 Our Hourly Rates are reviewed on a regular basis and may change during the course of a matter.
 You will be given 7 days’ notice in writing of any changes to our Hourly Rates.

 (a) the number and duration of telephone calls or other communications; (b) your prompt and efficient response to requests for information or instructions; (c) whether your instructions are varied;

 (d) whether documents have to be revised in light of varied instructions;